bucs445fall2025/project-uchiha-clan/user_stories/browse_recipes.md

 - [How will we know when this is done?]
     - user is easily able to browse and find desired recipes
 - [What must be functional before release?]
+    - a storage system to retain post data
+    - a way to present the post data onto the webpage
     - a way to browse and filter recipes based on what the user is looking for

 ---